USS Preble (DDG 88) Flight Ops

-Lt.
-Jack Baker, from Mahopac, New York, oversees flight deck operations as the helicopter control officer in the helicopter control tower of the Arleigh Burke-class guided-missile destroyer USS Preble (DDG 88) in the Philippine Sea, Jan.
-17. Preble is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy's largest DESRON and the U.S. 7th Fleet's principal surface force.
+Naval Air Crewman (Helicopter) 2nd Class Kaleb Mantela, from Harrison Township, Michigan, assigned to Helicopter Maritime Strike Squadron (HSM) 51, removes safety pins from the countermeasures dispensing system of an MH-60R Sea Hawk on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Preble (DDG 88) in the Philippine Sea, Jan.
+20. Preble is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy's largest DESRON and the U.S. 7th Fleet's principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Ryre Arciaga)

 |Date Taken: